The Pick of Destiny: Year-end charts

+Certifications

 More Rocktastic Music from the Film

 More Rocktastic Music from the Film is a score album by Andrew Gross and John King for the movie Tenacious D in The Pick of Destiny.
 It was exclusive to Wal-Mart stores, coming shrink-wrapped with the DVD.
 The score consists of six orchestral songs written specifically to accompany the film, and two songs by Kyle Gass' band Trainwreck.

 Track listing

 All songs were written by Andrew Gross and John King, except where noted.